wqxxzd/RaincouverPredictionTest/README.md

 ## Developer notes

 #### Adding a new dependency
-1. Create a new branch and add new dependency to the [Dockerfile](https://github.com/UBC-MDS/RaincouverPrediction/blob/main/Dockerfile) file, re-build the Docker image using
+1. Create a new branch and add new dependency to the [Dockerfile](https://github.com/UBC-MDS/RaincouverPrediction/blob/main/Dockerfile) file, re-build the Docker image using the following commmand to ensure it works properly.
 ```
 docker compose up
 ```
-to ensure it works properly.

 2. Once the updated `Dockerfile` is pushed to GitHub, a new docker image and tag created by the new `Dockerfile` will be synchronized and publish to Docker Hub automatically as the workflow has been set up on Github repository for this project.

 3. Update the image acorrdingly in the [docker-compose.yml](https://github.com/UBC-MDS/RaincouverPrediction/blob/main/docker-compose.yml) file and ensure the container launches properly